-The functions of the OIA should be considered as an important element in a suite of independent agencies (including the CCC, the Ombudsman and the Queensland Audit Office) which co-exist to ensure the public interest is well served by those who are paid from the public purse.

-These various accountability agencies depend upon the support and involvement of the community to raise issues of concern about the behavior of mayors or local councillors.
+While an inquiry into the OIA is welcome it is only a snapshot our concerns.
+There are multiple agencies responsible for the accountability of Local Government and it is our view the "broader system" itself is not working, it is slow to process complaints, not responsive to enquiries and not well integrated.
+Hence when the functions of the OIA should be considered as an important element in a suite of independent agencies (including the CCC, the Ombudsman and the Queensland Audit Office) which co-exist to ensure the public interest is well served by those who are paid from the public purse.
+These accountability agencies rely on the support and involvement of the community to raise issues of concern about the behaviour of mayors or local councillors (and at times officers.

-The community's capacity to fulfil this role is currently challenged by:
+community's capacity to fulfil this role is currently challenged by:

 - 1. Local government becoming less transparent through artifices such as: - a.
 Discussing matters in closed or non-public meetings; - b.
-Establishing companies to undertake activities such as property development thereby avoiding or reducing public scrutiny; and - c.
-Restricting access to information about local council activities (which is facilitated by Queensland's inadequate Right to Information laws). - 2.
-Declining quality and quantity of mainstream media reporting on local government activities.
+Establishing companies (often called Investment corporations) to undertake activities such as property development thereby avoiding or reducing public scrutiny this happens by design with a company has certain obligations under the Companies legislation but no obligation to the public interest.
+Public interest of course being central to the role of a Council.
+The Council owned companies blur the public interest; - c.
+Restricting access to information about local council activities (which is facilitated by Queensland's inadequate Right to Information laws), and - d. publishing a record of closed session decisions so the community can baseline the performance of their council. - Declining quality and quantity of mainstream media reporting on local government activities.
 Some local newspapers now print as news stories the media releases issued as propaganda by local councils - with no additional investigation and analysis.